 How To Ensure Affiliate Marketing Remains The Most Effective Way To Monetize Your Travel Blog

-In my opinion, affiliate marketing and travel blogging just make sense together.
+Affiliate marketing and travel blogging just make sense together.
 It’s like two sides of the same coin.

-Here are a few rules of thumb that you can follow to make the most effective use of affiliate marketing to monetize your site.
+Here are a few rules of thumb you can follow to make the most effective use of affiliate marketing to monetize your site.